home-assistant/home-assistant.io/source/_integrations/environment_canada.markdown

   default: true
   type: boolean
 precip_type:
   description: Determines whether to use the intensity bands for rain or snow.
-Valid values are RAIN and SNOW.
+Valid values are `rain` and `snow`.
   required: false
   type: string
-  default: RAIN from April to October, SNOW from November to March
+  default: `rain` from April to October, `snow` from November to March
 {% endconfiguration %}